 “Winning Marriage may well stand as the definitive political history of marriage equality.
-It’s certainly the book that leaders of the movement deserve, and that... [continued in Reviews below]”—Slate
+It’s certainly the book that leaders of the movement deserve, and that latecomers to the movement need... [continued in Reviews below]”—Slate

 A no-holds-barred, from-the-trenches account of the campaign to win and protect the freedom to marry in America